Pretty neat |

 Of course, it happened that we were supposed to get the snowstorm of the year -- of several years -- the night I drove down.

-that are not me, and are not actors.
-Please do not sue me.
+This is a dramatization based on true events, captured by real people that are not me, and are not actors.
+Please do not sue me. |

 John, worried that I might get stuck somewhere alone along the highway, thought it would be a good idea to send Mae, our just-turned-16-year-old daughter, along for the ride.
 Perhaps he thought it would be good if I had someone to eat if we got stuck on the side of the highway long enough.
 Or vise versa.
 Regardless, it was the first road trip Mae and I had ever had alone together, and it sounded kind of fun, so we filled the rental car with Monster energy drink, artery-clogging pastries and nuts (all guaranteed to taste better than skinny teenagers or juicy and tender mothers), and took off.
 We listened to some music, had some mother-daughter chats, endured a white-knuckled 10 minutes worth of driving snow in our face, and then coasted in the clear to our hotel in Portland.